daandouwe/Machine-Translation-with-CRFs/README.md

 `corpus = read_data(max_sents=20000)`
 `corpus = [(ch, en) for ch, en in corpus if len(en.split()) < 15].`  [Link to training parses](https://www.dropbox.com/sh/454l7wo4s69nnls/AADz2kWop6nzbsR04-TUih7ja?dl=0&lst=&preview=eps-20k.zip).
 [Link to dev parses](). `TODO`

-`note:` when you select the sentences of a certain length you get a smaller number than 40k!
+`Note:` When you select the sentences of a certain length you get a smaller number than 40k!
 The first example with `<10` gives 28372 parses, but when you put `<15` you will catch more sentences.
 To make sure that in the final training we can compare the runs for the three different parse-types fairly let's  **only use the parses 0-28k**.

+`Note:` Tim has made a parallel version of save-parses!
+You can now use the branch parallel to check it out for yourself.
+If you have 4 cores you can simply run `python save-parse.py --num-cores 8` and see the magic of parallel computing unfold in front of your eyes.
+Warning: expect massive speedup (4x or more) and some beautiful wind-tunnel effects from your desktop/laptop.

 ## Training schedule